Bangsamoro: Legislative

-Under the BOL, the Bangsamoro Parliament serves as the legislature of the autonomous region, mandated to have 80 members and is led by the speaker.
-The wa'lī, a ceremonial head, could dissolve the parliament.
+Under the BOL, the Bangsamoro Parliament serves as the legislature of the autonomous region, mandated to have 80 deputies and is led by the speaker.
+The wa'lī, a ceremonial head, could dissolve the parliament at his discretion.

 Regional ordinances are created by the Bangsamoro Parliament, composed of members of Parliament.
 Members are meant to be elected by direct vote.
 Regional elections are planned to be held one year after general elections (national and local) depending on legislation from Congress.
 The first Bangsamoro regional elections are to be held in 2025.
 Regional officials have a fixed term of three years, which can be extended by an act of Congress.

-Under the BOL, the BTA was organized as a transitional body pending the election of the new region's government officials in 2025, with the first regular session of the parliament to be held in 2025.
+Under the BOL, the BTA was organized as a transitional body pending the election of the new region's government officials in 2025, with the first regular session of the parliament to be held in 2025 following the elections.

 Judiciary

 The Bangsamoro Autonomous Region has its own regional justice system which applies Shari'ah to its residents like its predecessor, the ARMM.
 Unlike its predecessor though, the BOL, which became effective as of August 10, 2018, has a provision for the creation of a Shari'ah High Court, which, if and when realized, would consist of five justices including a presiding justice and would oversee appellate courts, district courts, and circuit courts.
 Non-Muslims could also volunteer to submit themselves under the jurisdiction of Shari'ah law.
 The Bangsamoro justice system also recognizes traditional or tribal laws but these would only apply to disputes of indigenous peoples within the region.